Terms and conditions

 How we contact you

-We can contact you via telephone, in-person, email, SMS, live chat, social media or other channels such as through post.
+We can contact you via telephone, in-person, email, SMS, live chat, social media or other channels such as through the post.

 Disclosure of your personal information